theimowski/master-thesis/docs/section-research.md

         let ctx = Db.getContext()
         Db.getCartsDetails cartId ctx |> View.cart |> html)```

-In listing {{fsmusicviewcart}}, `cart` WebPart was declared.
-Its purpose was to display contents of the current user's cart.
-In case he did not have any session attached (and no albums in cart), the user was shown a `View.emptyCart` page.
-That page had to encourage the user to do the shopping.
-On the other hand, if user had already some albums in his cart, contents of the cart were displayed on `View.cart` page.

-#### Session in ASP.NET MVC

-Handling session concept in ASP.NET MVC is relatively similar to how it was achieved in Music Store with F# and Suave.
+Session handling concept in ASP.NET MVC is relatively similar to how it was achieved in Music Store with F# and Suave.
-There exists a `Session` property in Controller to serve values indexed by keys of type `string`.
+A `Session` property in every Controller exists to serve session values indexed by keys of type `string`.

-#### Summary

 State management mechanism in Music Store was implemented in akin manner when comparing to how it is usually dealt with in imperative, object-oriented frameworks.
-Thanks to Discriminated Unions and the great feature of pattern matching in F#, it was convenient to model all possible states and handle each of them separately.
+Thanks to discriminated unions, records and the great feature of pattern matching in F#, it was convenient to model all possible states and handle each of them separately.

 ### Authentication and Authorization

 Access to some contents of a WebSite is not always public these days anymore.
-Companies that make money on selling information across the web have certain limitations with regards to who and when can browse specific part of their site.
+Companies that make money on selling information across the web have certain limitations with regards to who and under what conditions can browse specific parts of their site.
 Web applications that use concept of accounts to tie data with users, must know the identity of a person that is performing certain actions.
 There are also web sites that tend to make profit on persisting in database and selling details about a significant amount of users and their emails.
 Such needs as in above examples led to forming the concepts of authentication and authorization.
 Both of them can be built on top of the state management mechanism by using cookies.
-Since authentication, authorization and session are rather orthogonal with regards to session, the first two are described here in a separate section.
+Since authentication, authorization and session are rather an orthogonal concept to session, they are described here in a separate section.

-#### Authentication

-Authentication is a process, in which a user of a system (be it a human or machine program) presents his credentials to the requested authority.
+Authentication is a process, in which a user of a system (be it a human or machine program) presents his credential to the requested authority.
-In web browsing scenario it is often preceded by the web site (playing authority role) blocking access to a desired resource (for user).
+In web browsing scenario it is often preceded by the web site (playing authority role) blocking access (for user) to a desired resource.
 The HTTP protocol defines a specific status code for that purpose.
 401 Unauthorized status code in HTTP response means that request requires user authentication {{{fielding1999hypertext}}}.
 It is a bit unfortunate that the HTTP standard defines the status code with "Unauthorized" keyword, which relates to authorization and is a different concept.

 In Music Store, form authentication approach was applied.
-Form authentication relies on passing users credentials in request body, encoded with `application/x-www-form-urlencoded` Content-Type header (or `multipart/form-data` in some cases).
+Form authentication relies on passing users credentials in request body, with Content-Type header representing either URL or multi-part form data encoding.
-This mechanism should always be accompanied with SSL encryption, meaning that HTTPS scheme should be used, because form authentication does not provide ad hoc encryption and the request body is often sent in plain text.
+This mechanism should always be accompanied with Secure Socket Layer (SSL) encryption, meaning that HTTPS scheme should be used, because form authentication does not provide ad hoc encryption and the request body is often sent in plain text.
-For the sake of simplicity, SSL encryption is not covered in Music Store application.
+For the sake of simplicity, SSL is not covered in Music Store application.
 Listing {{fsmusiclogon}} shows how basic form authentication was implemented in Music Store.

 ```xxx